CurveDocs/curve-resources/docs/factory-pools/creating-a-stableswap-pool.md

 *   **BTC:** For pools only containing BTC
 *   **Other:** All other assets

 Your pool is ready to launch!
 It will now appear on the Curve page, but it's not yet eligible to earn $CRV rewards.
-For next steps you will typically want to seed initial liquidity and [create a pool gauge](../reward-gauges/creating-a-pool-gauge.md).
+For next steps you will typically want to seed initial liquidity and [**create a pool gauge**](../reward-gauges/creating-a-pool-gauge.md).